 On the French side, you can catch an open-air ferry to Pine Island (or Îlet Pinel), where Sheldon says, “the water is crystalline clear with superb reefs.”
 All the waters surrounding Pine Island’s powdery, white beaches are within a protected marine park, so you can snorkel and discover unspoiled coral reefs and their many colorful inhabitants including Hawksbill turtles.

 For those hoping to see more of the island by boat, you’re in luck—that is if you’re up for some competition.
 Thrill seekers can board a 12-meter racing yacht—possibly an America’s Cup winner—and roll up their sleeves to help their captain race in a mini regatta, just like Royal Caribbean Adventurist Shay Mitchell did when visiting:

 Another one of Sheldon’s favorite parts of the island is the ample wildlife.
 The butterfly farm is a must-see to discover hundreds of exotic species.
 Sheldon and his squad have had these colorful creatures land right on them at the farm, where you can also learn about their fascinating metamorphosis.

 There’s flora and fauna to see all across the island, so if you prefer to stumble upon the “locals,” Sheldon recommends simply walking around—with a good camera—to see other wildlife, like iguanas soaking up the island sun.

 St. Maarten is actually one of the best destinations to see wildlife, whether that means traveling along the ocean floor to see tropical fish, boarding a boat to see dolphins, or watching the seagulls dive into the waves for meals.

 Ready to book your own trip to St. Maarten?
-Head here to plan your adventure to the Caribbean to visit this island, as well as islands like St. Thomas, Barbados or Curacao on five- to 14-night cruises.
+Head here to plan your adventure to the Caribbean to visit this incredible island.